HKCaesar/cs205_2017_project/README.md

-# CS205 Project: Using Parallelized Classification to Determine the Structure of a Cladestine Market
+# CS205 Project: Using Parallelized Classification to Determine the Structure of a Clandestine Market

 CS205, Spring 2017
 Computing Foundations for Computational Science